Easy Sourdough Dutch Baby Recipe (German Pancake)

 3. Leave the batter to rest for 10 minutes.
 This helps you achieve a puffed up top of the Dutch baby as the gluten will develop in the batter.

-4. Just before baking, add the remaining 2 T of butter (28g) to the hot cast iron skillet and allow it to melt in the oven.
+4. Just before baking, add the remaining 28 grams (2 T) butter to the hot cast iron skillet and allow it to melt in the oven.
 Keep an eye on the butter to make sure it doesn't burn!

-5. Once the butter has melted, whip the German pancake batter for 30 more seconds in the blender.
+5. Once the butter has melted, whip the batter again for 30 more seconds in the blender.

 6. Carefully remove the hot skillet from the hot oven, swirl the melted butter to cover the bottom of the pan, and pour in the batter.
 Return the hot skillet to the preheated oven and bake for 15-20 minutes, or until the Sourdough Dutch Baby has puffed up and is golden brown on top.